top of page

 The noun 'carriage' has an etymology rooted in Old French and Latin.
 It is derived from the Old French word 'carriage,' which meant a vehicle with wheels used for transporting goods.
 This Old French term, in turn, came from the Latin word 'carrus,' which referred to a wheeled vehicle or cart.
 The Latin 'carrus' has its origins in the Gaulish language, spoken in ancient Gaul (modern-day France), highlighting the influence of different cultures on the development of the word.
 Over time, 'carriage' expanded to encompass various types of vehicles designed for transporting people or goods, reflecting its historical association with wheeled conveyances.
 Its etymology underscores the enduring importance of wheeled transportation in human civilization and commerce.

-Find the meaning of carriage
+Quiz: Find the meaning of the noun carriage:

 Try Again!